 The season gets underway this week, and college basketball betting oddsmakers are selling early on Arizona State.

-The Sun Devils, who are led by seventh-year coach Bobby Hurley, have some of the longest odds to win the 2021-22 Pac-12 regular season title on several Arizona sportsbooks and betting apps.
+The Sun Devils, who are led by seventh-year coach Bobby Hurley, have some of the longest odds to win the 2021-22 Pac-12 regular season title on several Arizona sports betting apps.

 That’s mostly because ASU is coming off an abysmal 2020-21 campaign, where they went from being ranked in the Associated Press preseason poll to finishing 11-14 and missing the NCAA Tournament.